compilepeace/BINARY_DISSECTION_COURSE/ELF/ELF_HEADER/ELF_HEADER.md

 ####  Class
- The value 0x01, Specifies that it is a 64-bit binary, i.e. it contains 64-bit objects.
-It is the 5th byte in the 'Magic' field.
+ It is the 5th byte in ELF header with value of 0x01, specifying a 64-bit binary, i.e. the entire binary is made up of 64-bit objects.

 | Value | Description |
 | :---: | :---------: |